thewca/wca-regulations/wca-regulations.md

         - A1a4) The competitor must end each solve within the time limit.
 If a competitor reaches the time limit for a solve/round, the judge stops the solve immediately and records the result as DNF.
 Exception: Multiple Blindfolded Solving (see [Regulation H1b1](regulations:regulation:H1b1)).
         - A1a5) A solve is considered to meet the time limit if and only if the final result, after any time penalties are applied, is less than the time limit.
 Exception: Multiple Blindfolded Solving (see [Regulation H1b1](regulations:regulation:H1b1)).
     - A1b) If the time limit for a solve is greater than 10 minutes, a stopwatch must be used for timekeeping.
-        - A1b1) For events with inspection, a Stackmat must be used in addition to the stopwatch.
-For events without inspection where the competitor is expected to exceed 10 minutes, use of the Stackmat is optional.
+        - A1b1) A Stackmat must be used in addition to the stopwatch.
+Exception: for events without inspection where the competitor is expected to exceed 10 minutes, use of the Stackmat is optional.
         - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
 Otherwise, the stopwatch time is the original recorded time.
     - A1c) A competitor participating in an event must be able to fulfill the event's requirements (e.g. know how to solve the puzzle).
 A competitor must not compete with expectation of a DNF result or an intentionally poor result.
 Penalty: disqualification of the attempt (DNF)  or disqualification from the event (see [Regulation 2j](regulations:regulation:2j)), at the discretion of the WCA Delegate.
 - A2) Scrambling: